 CDL DUI

-Illinois holds Commercial Driver’s License (CDL) holders to stricter DUI standards and tougher penalties.
-The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
+If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
+A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
 A second DUI results in lifetime disqualification.
 When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Rochester, IL